Quantum Fourier transform: Example

 The matrix representation of the Fourier transform on three qubits is:

 The 3-qubit quantum Fourier transform can be rewritten as:

-In the following sketch, we have the respective circuit for $n=3$ (with reversed order of output qubits with respect to the proper QFT):
+The following sketch shows the respective circuit for $n=3$ (with reversed order of output qubits with respect to the proper QFT):

 As calculated above, the number of gates used is $n(n+1)/2$ which is equal to $6$, for $n=3$.

 Relation to quantum Hadamard transform

 Using the generalized Fourier transform on finite (abelian) groups, there are actually two natural ways to define a quantum Fourier transform on an n-qubit quantum register.
 The QFT as defined above is equivalent to the DFT, which considers these n qubits as indexed by the cyclic group $\Z / 2^n \Z$.
 However, it also makes sense to consider the qubits as indexed by the Boolean group $(\Z / 2 \Z)^n$, and in this case the Fourier transform is the Hadamard transform.
 This is achieved by applying a Hadamard gate to each of the n qubits in parallel.
 Shor's algorithm uses both types of Fourier transforms, an initial Hadamard transform as well as a QFT.